42BV/rest-convention/06-security.md

 ### Don't store tokens or personal information in session or local storage.

-These are easily read and tampered by the user or a malicious script if XSS exists in the application.
+These are easily read and tampered with by the user or a malicious script if XSS exists in the application.

 ### GET requests must not change server state